Vehicle registration plates of Monaco

 Number plates of Monaco are used to identify registered vehicles in Monaco.
 The plates are 260 by 110 millimeters, making them significantly smaller than most other European countries, and contain four numbers and/or letters.
 The number plates have a blue font on a white background and have the coat of arms of Monaco on the left side with the country code (MC) below.
-The rear plates also contains the annum number to attest that tax has been paid between the coat of arms and country code and "Principaute de Monaco" in blue below the serial.
+The rear plates also contain the annum number to attest that tax has been paid between the coat of arms and country code and "Principauté de Monaco" ("Principality of Monaco" in French) in blue below the serial.
 All plates starting with 000 belong to the family of Albert II, Prince of Monaco.